China vlogger who ate great white shark under investigation

 It is unclear whether Tizi, who has almost eight million followers, will be punished.

-She told local media that she acquired the shark through "legal channels", but the local agriculture bureau said on Monday her claim was "inconsistent with the facts" and that police were investigating.
+She told local media in Nanchong, Sichuan province, that she acquired the shark through "legal channels", but the local agriculture bureau said on Monday that her claim was "inconsistent with the facts" and that police were investigating.

 Dried baby shark flesh is used as cat food in China and can be bought in many online stores.

-Chinese state media has long waged war on viral binge-eating videos, known by the Korean slang "mukbang", while live-streaming platforms have for years promised to shut down accounts promoting excess eating and food wastage.
+Chinese state media has long waged war on viral binge-eating videos, known by the Korean slang "mukbang", while live-streaming platforms across the country have for years promised to shut down accounts promoting excess eating and food wastage.